 The cliffs are similar to China Walls, which is just around the corner.
 However, everything at Spitting Cave is on a large grander scale.
 A small inlet feeds into a cave in the cliffs below and as the pressure builds inside the cave with each ebb and flows the water bursts out with huge force.
 On days with rough conditions in the ocean, the blasts from the cave are phenomenal.
-I enjoyed watching the local experts like Dan Worden @adventuremandan and Sage Stephens @storyofsage who consistently blew my mind at this spot.
+If you like this spot, you should check my guide to cliff jumping on Oahu.

-I’ve seen these guys who are expert level but also recreational thrill-seekers making the jump.
+I’ve seen these guys who are expert-level but also recreational thrill-seekers making the jump.
 I think before I go any further it’s important to know the spot.
-I would never head to a spot like this without someone who knows the conditions, where to land and the safety precautions.
+I would never head to a spot like this without someone who knows the conditions, where to land, and the safety precautions.
 The water is often quite turbid so you cannot see where rocks are beneath the surface.
-Guys like Dan and Sage know exactly where each rock is and also know how to land perfectly in the right spot.
-I personally never jumped here but might if I head back in the future now that I’ve done a bit of cliff jumping.

 Waimea Bay also has a jump rock perfect for an adrenaline rush that isn’t quite as crazy as Spitting Cave if you are looking to jump without the risks of Spitting Cave.

 WHALE WATCHING FROM SPITTING CAVE

 During the later months of the year, this is the prime spot on the island for whale watching.
 In fact, I’ve been to Spitting Cave a few times when the survey teams are doing the whale counts for research purposes.
 They set up all day on the cliffs and count the sightings.
 Not a bad job!